hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

   you collect only shares with wps of 1, and all the rest are 1/2.
 And again, that means you have more than 1/2 the shares.
 - So both theorems are proved.

+###### Threshold for Votes to Adopt a Candidate Roster

+The sum of the consensus weight of all the nodes that have voted yes to adopt the candidate roster must greater than or equal to 1/3 of the total consensus weight to ensure that at least one honest node has validated the TSS key material and voted yes.

+Since all votes are tabulated after reaching consensus and advancing consensus requires active nodes totalling 2/3 consensus weight, the threshold of 1/2 consensus weight is safe and achievable.

 ###### Impacts on Service's Calculation of Weight from Staked HBars